xtineroq/cr-hw9-readme-generator/README.md

 # Good README Generator

 ## Description
-This application automatically generates a README.md for your GitHub repository.
+This application automatically generates a README.md that can be used on your GitHub repository.

 ## Table of Contents
 * [Acceptance Criteria](#acceptance-criteria)